Scenic Route (film): Reception

-Rotten Tomatoes, a review aggregator, reports that 62% of 21 surveyed critics gave it a positive review; the average rating was 5.8/10.
+Rotten Tomatoes, a review aggregator, reports that 65% of 20 surveyed critics gave it a positive review; the average rating was 5.8/10.
 Metacritic rated it 34/100 based on ten reviews.
 Olie Coen of DVD Talk rated it 3/5 stars and said of the leads that "they both held their own in what must have been difficult roles to pull off", though he found the film to be "good, not great".
 Gordon Sullivan of DVD Verdict called it "a decent little thriller mixed with a character study."
 Noah Lee of Film Threat rated it 2.5/5 stars and wrote, "It's beautifully shot, has awesome performances from its two leads but just ultimately is marred by its inconsistent storytelling and brutally awful ending."

 Scott Bowles of USA Today rated Scenic Route 3/4 stars and called it gripping but rushed and lacking subtlety.
 John DeFore of The Hollywood Reporter said that "the film is less harrowing than it intends to be", though the second half is more successful once it becomes more concerned with survival than a less believable character study.
 Inkoo Kang of the Los Angeles Times called the film contrived and uninspired.
 G. Allen Johnson of the San Francisco Chronicle rated it 2/5 stars and also called the film uninspired and predictable.
-Scott McDonald of The A.V.
-Club rated it D- and called it "a two-hander featuring dull, unsympathetic twits bickering for an hour and a half".
+Scott MacDonald of The A.V.
+Club rated it D− and called it "a two-hander featuring dull, unsympathetic twits bickering for an hour and a half".
 Leah Churner of the Austin Chronicle wrote that the film "is sometimes funny, sometimes shocking, but rarely unpredictable."